Oakland to Ashland

 Oregon Caves

-We stopped in Crescent City to fill Tess’s belly with electrons then drove on through the stupendous forests that engulf this most beautiful Highway 199, which is now my new favorite scenic road.
+We stopped in Crescent City to fill Tess’s belly with electrons, then drove on through the stupendous forests engulfing the beautiful Highway 199, which has become my new favorite scenic road.

-Alas, as we traveled east the air became thick with smoke, a blue-haze clung to the hills and distant tree-lines and we became aware once more of the wildfires burning throughout the western USA.
-And yet too many Americans refuse to admit that we have caused the climate to change from our addiction to fossil fuels.
+Alas, as we traveled east, the air became thick with smoke.
+A blue haze clung to the hills and distant tree lines, and we became aware once more of the wildfires burning throughout the Western USA.
+Yet, too many Americans still refuse to admit that our addiction to fossil fuels has caused climate change.

-We eventually turned off the scenic, but smoky Highway 199 and found ourselves at the incredible Oregon Caves National Monument.
-Deep within the bowels of the forest covered marble mountain we observed the slow processes of cave creation.
-Acidic water drips relentlessly over eons building up and melting down the sheer rock creating innumerable and unimaginable works of art.
+We eventually turned off the scenic but smoky Highway 199 and arrived at the incredible Oregon Caves National Monument.
+Deep within the bowels of the forest-covered marble mountain, we observed the slow processes of cave creation.
+Over eons, acidic water drips relentlessly, both building up and dissolving the sheer rock, creating innumerable and unimaginable works of art.

-After spending a night in infamous room 202 of the historic 1930’s Cave Lodge we left this incredible place to drive deeper into the belly of the fiery beast.
+After spending a night in the infamous room 202 of the historic 1930s Cave Lodge, we left this incredible place to drive deeper into the belly of the fiery beast.

 Ashland

-Over four hundred years ago in a land far, far away a young poet decided to put quill to paper and today we have Ashland Oregon.
-Ashland may not owe its entire existence to the great Bard, but it sure would be a very different place if he did not write down his thoughts and observations so long ago.
+Over four hundred years ago, in a land far, far away, a young poet decided to put quill to paper, and today we have Ashland, Oregon.
+Ashland may not owe its entire existence to the great Bard, but it surely would be a very different place if he had not written down his thoughts and observations so long ago.

-The air was warm and thick with smoke from the numerous wildfires, but one cannot help but be impressed by the serenity of Ashland.
-A post-woman walks her route hand delivering mail to the seemingly happy resident’s homes.
+The air was warm and thick with smoke from the numerous wildfires, but one cannot help but be impressed by Ashland’s serenity.
+A mail carrier walks her route, hand-delivering mail to the seemingly happy residents’ homes.

-All the while, this factory-Shakespeare town churns out play after play since its beginnings in the 1930s.
-The perpetual festival earns Ashland $34 million a year.
+All the while, this Shakespeare town churns out play after play, as it has since its beginnings in the 1930s.
+The perpetual festival reportedly earns Ashland $34 million a year.
 Julia and I sat in the open, smoke-filled air and watched a performance of William’s Love’s Labour’s Lost.

 What would the Bard think of all this?

-Men perceive women in many ways and 400 years ago the Bard knew it.
+Men perceive women in many ways, and 400 years ago, the Bard knew it.
 This mixed perception became the subject of William Shakespeare’s early comedic play.
-However, even masters are beginners at some point in their lives, and Love’s Labour’s Lost was such a work for the Bard.
-This play was a training ground that helped him become a genius.
+However, even masters are beginners at some point, and Love’s Labour’s Lost was such a work for the Bard.
+This play served as a training ground that helped him develop into a genius.

-The story’s main premise is somewhat lost in the many tributaries that pervade this tale.
-It wants to be a comedy but ends in tragedy.
-It wants us to like it, but there is no character worthy of our affections.
+The story’s main premise feels somewhat lost among the many subplots pervading the tale.
+It aims for comedy but ends in tragedy.
+It seems to want our affection, but lacks a character truly worthy of it.

-The director and actors of this performance did a valiant job of making this subpar story fun and engaging.
-But in the end, love and all the labor where indeed lost.
+The director and actors in this performance did a valiant job making this subpar story fun and engaging.
+But in the end, love and all the labor were indeed lost.

-The sun hangs low in the western sky and creates an orange hue unlike any I’ve ever seen before.
-Particulate matter as small as 2.5 microns (PM 2.5) fills the air blocking the sun, making it look feeble, and creating the spectacular sunset.
-But this PM 2.5 is small enough to evade your lung’s filtering systems allowing some to pass directly into your blood.
-Here it causes your immune system to react which creates an inflammatory response.
-This inflammation can lead to heart failure, stroke, and death.
-This is what all here in the burning west risk each day we breathe this smoky air.
+The sun hangs low in the western sky, creating an orange hue unlike any I’ve ever seen before.
+Particulate matter as small as 2.5 microns (PM 2.5) fills the air, partially blocking the sun, making it look feeble, and creating a spectacular sunset.
+But this PM 2.5 is small enough to evade the lungs’ filtering systems, allowing some particles to pass directly into the bloodstream.
+There, it causes the immune system to react, which creates an inflammatory response.
+This inflammation can lead to heart failure, stroke, and even death.
+This is the risk everyone here in the burning West faces each day breathing this smoky air.

 Yet Julia and I took this risk to visit some of the many wineries surrounding Ashland today.